fylgja/site/src/components/scroll-slider.md

 </div>
 ```

-The scroll items will by default have size from the content.
+The scroll items will by default have the size from the content.

-If you want your slides to a specific size.
+If you want your slides to have a specific size,
-You can use the CSS variables provide by this CSS component.
+you can use the CSS variables provided by this CSS component.

 A full width slider can be made by setting the scroll-size to 100%
 and setting the inline gap to 0.

 If you also want to reserve the scroll gap, set the block gap to whatever your want.

 ```html